Pigment Violet 29

 Pigment Violet 29 (C.I.
 71129) is an organic compound that is used as a pigment and vat dye.
 Its colour is dark red purple, or bordeaux.

 Structurally, it is a derivative of perylene, although it is produced from acenaphthene.
 It is a less common dye compared to related derivatives such as pigment red 190 (Vat Red 29).

 Violet 29 is used in watercolors, acrylic paints, automotive paints, inks for printing and packaging, cleaning and washing agents, pharmaceuticals, solar cells, paper, sporting goods, industrial carpeting, and food packaging.

 Toxicology

-Violet 29 is derived from the polycyclic aromatic hydrocarbon perylene.
+Violet 29 is derived from perylene, a polycyclic aromatic hydrocarbon.
 Perylene is less toxic than its well-studied cousin benzo[a]pyrene.
-Little is actually known about the mechanistic toxicology of violet 29, so the EPA findings are based on occupational hazard studies.
-Violet 29 is extreme insoluble in water and octanol, so any exposure routes are considered to be by inhalation of dust.
-Thus, the EPA determined that occupational exposure was realistically the only way any toxic levels could be reached in any group.
+Little is known about the compound's mechanism of toxicity, so US EPA findings are based on occupational hazard studies.
+Violet 29 is highly insoluble in water and octanol, so any exposure routes are considered to be by inhalation of dust.
+Thus, the EPA determined that occupational exposure was realistically the only way toxic levels could be reached in any group.

-EPA Risk Review
+EPA risk review

-Violet 29 is under risk evaluation review by the US EPA as part of the Toxic Substances Control Act.
+Violet 29 is under risk evaluation review by the EPA as part of the Toxic Substances Control Act (TSCA).